Interactive marketing: what it is and how to get it right

 5. YSL’s candy crush game

-L’Oréal’s brand Yves Saint Laurent wanted to create a custom game tailored to their marketing needs for the launch of their fragrance “BLACK OPIUM”.
+L’Oréal’s brand, Yves Saint Laurent, wanted to create a custom game tailored to their marketing needs for the launch of their fragrance, “BLACK OPIUM”.
 Their goal was to promote their fragrance while interacting with their consumers and offering them free samples.
-To do so, they worked with the agency TAKEOFF to create a tailor-made game and with Qualifio for collecting first-party data and zero-party data
+To achieve this, they collaborated with the agency TAKEOFF to create a tailor-made game and with Qualifio to collect first- and zero-party data.

-To play, participants had to swap an object to make a row or a column of at least three identical objects, like in the game Candy Crush.
+To play, participants had to swap an object to make a row or a column of at least three identical objects, similar to the game Candy Crush.
 A campaign that enabled YSL to entertain their prospects and turn them into consumers!

-If you want to know more about how L’Oréal EMEA implemented an efficient data collection strategy thanks to interactive marketing, it’s over here.
+Discover now how L’Oréal EMEA implemented an efficient data collection strategy thanks to interactive marketing.

 6. LolaLiza’s “where’s Wally?” game